40ants/log4cl-extras/README.rst

 How Keep Secrets Out of Logs
 ============================

-When backtrace is printed to log files it is good idea to not omit passwords, tokens, cookies, and other potentially sensitive values.
+When backtrace is printed to log files it is good idea to omit passwords, tokens, cookies, and other potentially sensitive values.

 Here is a potential situation where you have a password and trying to create a new connection